midopple/infidel-sensor/firmware/README.md

 * Step 1, Led Flash 1 Times
 	*   Insert Drill with 1,4mm
 	*   Wait a short Time, 1-2 sec
-	*   Press the Button for 1sec
+	*   Press the Button for 1 sec
-	*   The Led light for 2 sec, the Sensor ist getting 100 Samples from the ADC
+	*   The Led light for 2 sec, the Sensor is getting 100 Samples from the ADC
-	*   If the messure is Ok the Led Flasches fast
+	*   If the messure is Ok the Led flash fast
 	*   Remove the drill an press the Button
 *   Step 2 Led flashes 2 Times (1,7mm Drill)
     *   Insert the Drill 1,7mm and repeat Step 1
 *   Step 3, Led flash 3 times (2mm Drill)
-	*   Insert the Drill with 2mm and Repeat Step 1
+	*   Insert the Drill with 2mm and repeat Step 1

 The Calibration is done